johncarmack1984/b12/README.md

 # B12

-B12 is a React component library built using Tailwind, TypeScript, and Parcel.
+B12 is a React component library built using Tailwind, TypeScript, and rollup.